Updated: Feb 15

 Business leaders don’t typically care about software.
 What do they care about?
 They care about increasing revenue and decreasing expenses.
 They care about their goals, key performance indicators, and the mission, vision, and values of the organization.

 Here’s the problem framed differently: “We are missing opportunities to convert prospects to customers.”
 In other words, the company is missing opportunities to make money.
-That sounds like a statement that a decision cares about.
+That sounds like a statement that a decision maker cares about.

 Avoid framing the cause of the problem as a disguised solution